Display resolution standards: (5K)

 The first display with this resolution was the Dell UltraSharp UP2715K, announced on September 5, 2014.
 On October 16, 2014, Apple announced the iMac with Retina 5K display.

-DisplayPort version 1.3 added support for 5K at 60 Hz over a single cable, whereas DisplayPort1.2 was only capable of 5K at 30 Hz.
+DisplayPort version 1.3 added support for 5K at 60 Hz over a single cable, whereas version 1.2 was only capable of 5K at 30 Hz.
 Early 5K 60 Hz displays such as the Dell UltraSharp UP2715K and HP DreamColor Z27q that lacked DisplayPort 1.3 support required two DisplayPort 1.2 connections to operate at 60 Hz, in a tiled display mode similar to early 4K displays using DP MST.

-Other resolution with the same 5120-pixel width, which is the lowest common multiple of popular 1024 and 1280, but a different aspect ratio have also been called "5K" and some nominal 5K resolutions are just 4800 pixels wide, which is the lowest common multiple of 960 and 800.